 I'm in the camp of "less is more".
 My wife and I have come to view the trailers not as mini-RVs, but as large and luxurious tents.
 As a result - there's nothing of consequence inside other than living space and storage.

 Cooking and cleaning is all done outside.
 Keeps the interior of the trailer from getting stunk up or gunked up and allows you to give more space to storage.

 Here's what we did with our two project trailers and what they ended up selling for (in the interests of info on resale).

 that we did almost what you're planning.
 We left the sink in - but the water tanks were gone already when we bought it.
 We pulled the stove, left the icebox but used it for storage of the portapotty - not food.

 I was more concerned with having usable counter space than a kitchen.
 That was a '72 we ended up selling for $2300.

 Next project was a PlayPac.
 Interior was nasty so I did a total gutting and rebuild.
 Didn't fit a sink or stove (although there was room for it and I think the couple who bought it put in a sink).
 Had a standard 110 fridge

 and halogen puck lights.
-That one sold in the fall
+That one sold

 (bad time to sell) for $1800 on eBay.
 (Would have gotten more in the spring if I'd have held onto it).